 - a.
 What are the outcomes of your program in terms of changes in individuals, systems, or policies?
-Please show numerical measures of outcome/s. - b.
+Please show numerical measures of outcome/s by presenting before and after data.
+Likewise, please also highlight qualitative results such as changes in behavior or attitudes. - b.
 What is the significant impact on your program's direct beneficiaries? - c.
-How has the quality of life changed because of the program? - d.
+How has the quality of life and wellbeing improved because of the program? - d.
 Is there any affirmative action on the marginalized?
+If yes, provide the details.